cocos/cocos-docs/en/editor/preferences/index.md

   When a cached asset exists the build will take it directly, and this part of the cached asset will be re-updated after each asset import.
 This option is checked by default, but if some special requirements are encountered and want to build without storing this serialized build cache asset, just uncheck it.

+-**Log file opening method**: Click the build log button on the build task bar will directly open the log file by default.
+If you want to open the location of the build log when you click the button, you can modify this option.

 ## Laboratory

 The **Laboratory** tab will occasionally provide some new technical solutions or experimental features that can be selected via a switch option to be used or not, and in most cases are turned on by default.
 Currently these include **Scene Real-time Cache** and **Enable baking feature**.